BRACKETS-by-TRIAD/harbor-installer/README.md

 ### SSH keys ###

 To use ssh keys in php container, copy your keys to ./docker/php/ssh.
 You have to restart container after adding keys.
-SSH keys may be required for some git repos.
+SSH keys may be required for some git repositories.

 ## Harbor for ionic ##